 Sustainable Kitchen Cabinets

-Your kitchen cabinets are an important part of your kitchen design.
+Your kitchen cabinets are an important part of your kitchen interior design.
 Oftentimes, building contractors will attempt to lower the total cost of homes by choosing to install plastic laminate or melamine cabinets.
 These are not only less appealing to the eye, but they also are usually sourced from nonrenewable resources.

 When picking out sustainable kitchen cabinets you’ll want to focus on wood as your main material.
 As you begin looking at different types of wood, make sure you’re choosing formaldehyde-free MDF products.
 This is usually present in cheaper wood, however, it has been linked to many health concerns due to off-gassing chemicals.